At a glance

 • No direct air pollution from exhaust pipes: Since they’re powered by batteries, you won’t emit any local air pollution from your car’s exhaust.

 • Potential for 100% green power: The UK has set a target to be carbon neutral by 2050, so it’s feasible that your EV could be powered by completely green electricity in the near future.
-What’s more, if you were to install solar panels on your roof (or use solar-powered EV charging stations like this) to charge your car, you could be confident of 100% green power right away.
+What’s more, if you were to install solar panels on your roof (or use solar-powered EV charging stations) to charge your car, you could be confident of 100% green power right away.

 • Potentially easier to recycle: EV’s are, in theory, easier to recycle than ICE cars – the batteries are easier to dismantle then recycle than a traditional engine.